memsql/pipelines-twitter-demo/README.md

 # Open a MemSQL client for the local MemSQL container
 make sql-console

-# Stop the MemSQL container when you are done
+# Stop the containers when you are done
 make stop-memsql
+make stop-kafka
 ```